Spring Diet

 • greenish discharge from the eyes or genitals

-Any tendon or ligament damage is associated with the gall bladder; eye discharges, vision problems and muscle damage with the liver.
-Behavioral manifestations are irritability or aggression, frustration causing depression.
+Any tendon or ligament damage is associated with the gallbladder.
+Eye discharges, vision problems and muscle damage are associated with the liver.
+Behavioral manifestations are irritability, aggression, frustration and agitated depression.
 The dog may also be sensitive to touch in the middle of the back or the rib cage

 21-day cleansing and balancing diet for a 50-pound dog